Macorreag/macorreag/README.md

 Systems engineer, convinced that web applications and the internet have the possibility of creating a better and more accessible world.

-- 🌱 I’m currently learning Java Reactive ⚛️ with WebFlux.
+- 🌱 I’m currently learning Prompt AI and n8n WorkFlows AI
 - 🤖 Currently using Github copilot and ChatGPT
 - 🧹 I'm currently learning Clean Architecture.
 - ☁ Currently using cloud services such as codespaces